gbif/dwc-dp/darwin-core-conceptual-model.md

 ## **2.6 NucleotideAnalysis, NucleotideSequence and MolecularProtocol (non-normative)**

-The DwC-CM provides a framework for representing NucleotideAnalyses, accommodating:
+The DwC-CM provides a framework for representing *NucleotideAnalyses*, accommodating:

 1. Metabarcoding and metagenomic techniques for detecting taxa in sampled material.
 2. Targeted DNA-based assays (e.g., qPCR) to confirm the presence or absence of specific target taxa.
 3. Integration of sequence-based (barcoding) and non-sequence-based identifications derived from the same material.

-These cases are represented within the model as depicted in Figure 7\.
+These cases are represented within the model as depicted in Figure 7.

 <img src="{{ '/images/nucleotide.png' | relative_url }}" alt="Nucleotide Conceptual Model"
      style="max-width:100%;height:auto;width:100%;">